Corn and Callus Treatment Singapore

 Calluses are larger than corns and develop as a result of friction caused by shoes or walking barefoot.
 They are sections of thick skin that occur due to high friction or pressure.

-Calluses develop most frequently on the soles and balls of the feet because these areas are subjected to the most ground pressure.
+They develop most frequently on the soles and balls of the feet because these areas are subjected to the most ground pressure.

-Risk Factors for Corns and Calluses
+Risk Factors For Corns and Calluses

 Virtually anyone can develop calluses and corns.
 In fact, corns and calluses impact more people than any other type of foot issue.